Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds: Nodal domains of real and imaginary parts

 We are ready to prove our main theorem, Theorem \ref{MAIN}. \begin{proof} It is sufficient to verify the assumptions in Theorem \ref{genthm} is satisfied.
 The first condition is trivial to verify.
 For the other conditions, note from the assumption that $P \to X$ is non-trivial, $\zcal_{f_{m,j}}$ is non-empty, and Theorem \ref{GENERIC1} implies that it is discrete and consists only of regular zeros. \end{proof}

-\begin{remark} If $\zcal_{f_{m,j}}$ contains a closed curve that divides $X$ into two connected components, then the number of nodal domain can be large.
+\begin{rema} If $\zcal_{f_{m,j}}$ contains a closed curve that divides $X$ into two connected components, then the number of nodal domain can be large.
 For instance, if $f_{m,j}$ vanishes on the boundary of small open disc $U \subset X$, and if it does not vanish on $U$, then $\Re\phi_{m,j}$ vanish identically on $\partial \left( \pi^{-1}U \right)$, and therein, $\Re\phi_{m,j}$ has $2m$-distinct nodal domains.
-In particular, Theorem \ref{genthm} fails even if $f_{m,j}$ has a regular zero elsewhere. \end{remark}
+In particular, Theorem \ref{genthm} fails even if $f_{m,j}$ has a regular zero elsewhere. \end{rema}